What is Siam Park officially?

 - Singha: 125cm

-- Tower of Power: 140cm/14 years old
+- Tower of Power: 149cm/14 years old

 Get a Siam Park Fast Pass in summer

-During the school summer holidays (mid-June until early September) Siam Park is beyond packed.
-And if you want to go on all the rides, you might not have enough time.
-Even if you're there for "rope drop".
-That's how long the queues are.
 The only way to get all the rides done in one day during summer is to get a Fast Pass.
-A Fast Pass costs an extra €15 on top of the entrance price.
+A Fast Pass costs an extra €28 on top of the entrance price.
 But surely that's better than waiting in queues all day, right?

 Come back for just €19

-If you love Siam Park so much that you want to come back within the next 14 days, don't wait until you leave the park to get another ticket.
 If you buy a second ticket within the park, you'll get it for just €19 per adult.
-That's a somewhat rubbish €0.50 discount for Canarian residents, but a massive €9 discount for non-residents.
+That's a somewhat rubbish €3.50 discount for Canarian residents, but a massive €26 discount for non-residents.

 Use the free Siam Park bus